morrownr/USB-WiFi/README.md

 The Good:

-- fastest USB chipset available (however, performance with the currently available driver is not that good)
+- fastest USB chipset available (however, performance with the currently available driver is not that good, the AC1200 based adapters are faster)
 - managed (client) mode is reasonably good but not fast
 - master (AP) mode was recently patched and is working now (finally)
 - monitor mode, including injection and deauth, are now working (finally), still some problems with capture

 The Bad:

+- Many resellers advertize Linux support but that is deceptive at best
 - WPA3 does not work on tested distros
 - no support for interface combinations
 - no support for extended features